| Welcome to N6NB.com. This site

 a year by ARRL, the national association for amateur radio.
 By 1980,

-contests--all while operating in a parked van or camper on various mountaintops
+or UHF contests--all while operating in a parked van or camper on various

-from coast to coast.
-That resulted in several scoring records
+mountaintops from coast to coast.
+That resulted in several scoring

-that were never broken under the section multiplier scoring system.
+records that were never broken under the section multiplier scoring

-(In the 1980s latitude and longitude-based grid squares replaced ARRL sections
+system.
+(In the 1980s latitude and longitude-based grid squares replaced

-as multipliers and then more categories were added, including the rover,
+ARRL sections as multipliers and then more categories were added, including

-high power, low power and QRP categories).
-Under the new system I
+the rover, high power, low power and QRP categories).
+Under the new

-won another 18 contests nationally as a rover and five in the QRP portable
+system I won another 18 contests nationally as a rover and six in the QRP

-category, setting scoring records for the January, June and September VHF
+portable category, setting scoring records for the January, June and September

 The Tehachapi Mountain antenna farm (shown